Goda’s Slave – Chapter 13: Full of Kanna Rava

 Kanna had been holding the calligraphy textbook up to her face—to stave off her boredom and to ease some of her still-lingering embarrassment at Goda’s bizarre rejection—but now it had grown too dark to read.
 The sun was waning, turning blood-red over some mountains in the distance.
 Kanna was surprised that the fuel had lasted this long, though granted she had no idea what kind of energy was contained in those canisters, or how it translated into the turning of an engine.

-“Hm?”
-Goda murmured, and that was when Kanna realized that she had blurted out the question in the first place.
+When Goda glanced in her direction, Kanna realized that she had blurted the question out loud.

 Kanna sighed.
 It was the first thing she had said since they had left the forest hours earlier.
-She felt a little awkward even still, but all the thinking and ruminating had left her in a renewed confusion.
+She still felt a little awkward meeting eyes with the woman, but all the thinking and ruminating had left her in a renewed confusion.

-Goda turned to gaze at her, and her eyes gleamed with the diffused light that was still left in the sky.
+Goda’s eyes gleamed with the faint light that was left in the sky.
 “Yes.
-The more you resist destroying Kanna Rava, the harder it will be for you to experience your true nature, the part of you that never changes, has no name, and cannot die.
+The more you resist the destruction of Kanna Rava, the harder it will be for you to experience your true nature: the part of you that never changes, has no name, and cannot die.
 As long as you cling to this identity, you will also be unable to move on with your life.
 You will forever be the Goddess pretending to be Kanna Rava.”

-She knew now why the priestess had warned her: Goda was a dangerous person.
-The woman truly was empty and had nothing to lose.
-Every moment with her, this became increasingly clear.
+She also knew now why the priestess had warned her: Goda was a dangerous person.
+She truly was empty and had nothing to lose; every moment with her, this became increasingly clear.
 Kanna had to run away or else she would not survive even being transported.

-She looked away, out towards the darkness that now faced them.
-A few lights peppered the horizon.
-Kanna narrowed her eyes and she thought she could see the shapes of machines.
-A low rumble began to travel through the air around her.
-“What is that out there?”
+Kanna looked away, out towards the darkness that now faced them.
+A few lights peppered the skyline in the distance.
+She squinted into them, and she thought she could see the shapes of machines.
+A low hum rumbled through the air, droning on as they moved, growing louder every second.

 “The crossing,” Goda said.
-“We’re about to go over to the other side.”
+“We’re about to enter the Middleland.”

 Onto Chapter 14 >>